Rpct00ter/Rpct00ter/README.md

 Design of an IoT system that acts as a smart home in a simulated cardboard house

 [No infrastructure communicator](https://github.com/Rpct00ter/IoT_No-infrastructure-communication-system-with-LoRa-RF-Voice-and-GPS)
+A long-range IoT communication system based on LoRa, GPS and RF Voice Radio module for voice communication in uninfrastructured areas.

 ## 🕷️ Networking projects
 [IRC Communicator](https://github.com/Rpct00ter/Simple-IRC-type-communicator)